ahmetb/cloud-run-faq/README.md

 ### How is it different than App Engine Flexible?

-[GAE Flexible](https://cloud.google.com/appengine/docs/flexible/) and [Cloud Run][run] are very similar, since they both accept "container images", they both auto-scale, and manage the infrastructure your code runs on for you.
-However,
+[GAE Flexible](https://cloud.google.com/appengine/docs/flexible/) and [Cloud Run][run] are very similar.
+They both execute your application code in containers, they both auto-scale, and manage the infrastructure your code runs on for you.
+However:

 * GAE Flexible is built on VMs, therefore is slower to deploy and scale.
 * GAE Flexible does not scale to zero, at least 1 instance must be running.